 Ancoats is filled with hidden gems, so we’ve uncovered them for you.

 New to the city?
 Or looking to explore more of what the newly-regenerated Ancoats has to offer?
 We’ve uncovered the best places to eat in Ancoats, so you don’t have to.
-From Vietnamese street food to classic Italian grub – there’s a whole lot more to the uber-cool neighbourhood than red brick and an industrial history.
+From Vietnamese street food to classic Italian grub – there’s a whole lot more to the uber-cool neighbourhood than red brick and industrial history.
 If your tummy isn’t rumbling yet, it will be soon!

 Officially voted the number one pizza in the UK and tenth in the world, Rudy’s pizza has quite the reputation – and it’s right here in Manchester.
 Originating in Ancoats, the casual restaurant serves authentic Neopolitan pizza with Italian ingredients, and pre-warning: they’re so delicious you’ll probably be hooked after your first visit.
 Secret Manchester recommendations include their calabrese, the Carni, Ancozzese and the classic Margherita.
 Rudy’s, 9 Cotton St, Ancoats, Manchester, M4 5BF.